 Jacob Thiede is a composer, saxophonist and current PhD student at the University of North Texas.
 Recently, his music has been championed by the Red Clay Saxophone Quartet, the 15.19 Ensemble, STACKS Duo, and pianist Kris Carlisle.
 He received his BME at Murray State University and MM in music composition at the University of North Carolina at Greensboro.
 He has studied with Mike D’Ambrosio, Brian Ciach, and John Fannin at Murray State and with Mark Engebretson, Alejandro Rutty, and Steven Bryant at UNCG.
 As a saxophonist, he has studied with Scott Erickson and Steven Stusek.
 Current interests are grooves and rhythms in metal music, glitch, and the manipulation of sine tones.

-Mark Vaughn is a composer of acoustic and electronic music currently seeking a Master’s degree in Music Composition from the University of North Texas.
-Originally from Southwest Montana, he studied composition and technology at Montana State University with Dr. Jason Bolte and Dr. Linda Antas, graduating with highest honors in 2014.
-In his music he often explores the ground between language and music, overarching cyclical rhythmic and formal structures, and density in texture.
-His music has been performed throughout the United States, most recently at Electronic Music Midwest 2016 and LaTex Festival 2016.
+Mark Vaughn is currently pursuing his Ph.D. in Music Composition at the University of North Texas.
+Originally from Southwest Montana, he studied composition and music technology at Montana State University with Dr. Jason Bolte and Dr. Linda Antas before moving to Denton, Texas to study composition.
+In his music, he is currently interested in the interactions between language, music, and subjective associations; perceptual continuity through disjunct sonic terrain; and the interaction between spatial patterning and variable rates of speed.
+His music has been performed in venues and concerts throughout the United States.

 Joseph Klein holds degrees in composition from Indiana University (DM, 1991), University of California, San Diego (MA, 1986), and California State Polytechnic University, Pomona (BA, 1984).
 His composition teachers have included Harvey Sollberger, Claude Baker, Robert Erickson, and Roger Reynolds.
 He is currently Distinguished Professor at the University of North Texas College of Music, where he has served as Chair of Composition Studies since 1999.
 Klein’s compositions for various media have been performed and broadcast internationally, and he has been a featured guest composer at academic institutions, performance venues, conferences, and music festivals throughout North America, Europe, and Asia.
 His recorded works are available on the Innova, Centaur, Crystal, and Mark labels.